kanishka-linux/vinanti/README.md

 * Similar api is for PUT, DELETE, PATCH and OPTIONS

 * Some other parameters which can be passed to get, post, head and other http request functions:

+        * session = True/False # Maintain session cookies between requests.
+                               # This option will automatically handle setting
+                               # and sending of session cookies.

         * params = {key: value} #use with GET

         * data = {key: value} or ((key, value1), (key, value2)) #use with POST